 Table of Contents

-It is a condition where an individual struggles to recognize, regulate, and express their emotions.
-It is also known as emotional quotient (EQ) deficiency.
+It is a condition where you struggle to recognize, regulate, and express your emotions.

 People with this issue may find it difficult to understand and manage their feelings and emotions.